EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Formatting of the Ephemeral Public Keys ## {#cose_key}

 The ECDH ephemeral public key SHALL be formatted as a COSE_Key of type EC2 or OKP according to section 13.1 and 13.2 of {{I-D.ietf-cose-msg}}.
-The curve X25519 is mandatory-to-implement.
-For Elliptic Curve Keys of type EC2, point compression is mandatory-to-implement.
+The curve X25519 is mandatory to implement.
+For Elliptic Curve Keys of type EC2, point compression is mandatory to implement.

 ## Key Derivation ## {#key-der}